hmarlatte/hmarlatte.github.io/_pages/about.md

 In addition to my research, I am deeply committed to teaching, particularly in intersection of cognitive neuroscience and mental health and statistical methods.
 For example, I have independently designed and developed an undergraduate course on cognitive theories of mental health disorders (PSY 342: Cognition and Psychopathology), taught a fourth-year survey course on cognitive neuroscience and its methodologies several times (PSY493: Cognitive Neuroscience), and frequently assisted in teaching courses in both undergraduate and graduate level statistics.

-In my free time, you can find me baking with or without a recipe, drying flowers to later arrange, or knitting something in a nearby park or ravine.
+In my free time, you can find me baking with or without a recipe, drying flowers to later arrange, or knitting something in a nearby ravine.